AvaAvarai/DCVis/README.md

-# DCVis: Dynamic Coordinate Visualisation System
+# DCVis: Dynamic Coordinate Visualization System

-DCVis is a Visual Knowledge Discovery (VKD) Artificial Intelligence and Machine Learning (AI/ML) research project.
+DCVis is a Visual Knowledge Discovery (VKD) tool developed as part of an Artificial Intelligence and Machine Learning (AI/ML) research project at Central Washington University's Visual Knowledge Discovery Lab.
+The project spans from 2022 to 2024 and is still ongoing.With contributors Alice Williams, James Battistoni IV, Charles Recaido, and Dr. Boris Kovalerchuk.
-This project allows for interactive building of visual ML models using multidimensional (n-D) data in visualizations.
-With interactive classification tools and synthetic data generation features supporting novel classifier improvement techniques.

-Project contributors: Alice Williams, James Battistoni IV, Charles Recaido, and Dr. Boris Kovalerchuk at Central Washington University Visual Knowledge Discovery Lab, project during years 2022 to 2024.

-Software developed for the paper:
+This software enables users to interactively construct visual ML models and explore multidimensional/multivariate data through General Line Coordinate visualizations.
+Features include interactive classification tools and synthetic data generation, shown to enhance supervised learning classifier models.

+## Key Publications

-- Synthetic Data Generation and Automated Multidimensional Data Labeling for AI/ML in General and Circular Coordinates by Alice Williams and Dr. Boris Kovalerchuk
+- **Synthetic Data Generation and Automated Multidimensional Data Labeling for AI/ML in General and Circular Coordinates** by Alice Williams and Dr. Boris Kovalerchuk
+- **Interpretable Machine Learning for Self-Service High-Risk Decision-Making** by Charles Recaido and Dr. Boris Kovalerchuk

-Available under the MIT License, allowing for both personal and commercial use.
+DCVis is a complete rebuild of the [DSCVis](https://github.com/Charles57-CWU/DSCVis) software, incorporating new visualizations and enhanced tooling.
+The DCVis software is freely available under the MIT License, permitting both personal and commercial use.

-*This software is a rewrite of [DSCVis](https://github.com/Charles57-CWU/DSCVis) with new visualizations and tooling features.*

 ## Requirements